Great value conveyancing with the peace of mind of a no move, no fee guarantee:

-There are numerous reasons why a sale might not progress to completion.
+There are numerous reasons why a sale or purchase, even after the solicitor has started the conveyancing process, might not progress to completion.

-Any of the following occuring to anyone in the property chain could cause a chain to collapse:
+Any of the following could cause a sale or purchase to fall through:

 - Adverse survey results

-- A buyer or seller has a change of cicumstance e.g. losing a job
+- A buyer or seller has a change of circumstance e.g. losing a job

 - A buyer or seller simply changes their mind

 - A buyer finds another property to buy

 In a property chain, if any of the above issues affect anyone in the chain, the whole chain could collapse.